Skip to content

 Hadoop Ecosystem

-Hadoop is not like another technology where you can learn or offer services, rather than this Hadoop is a platform where you can build splendid applications.
-From the rise of the Hadoop there are dozens of software communities have been developing modules which can address variety of problem specs and meeting different needs.
+Hadoop is not like other technology where you can learn or offer services, rather this Hadoop is a platform where you can build splendid applications.
+Since the rise of Hadoop, there are dozens of software communities have been developing modules that can address a variety of problem specs and meet different needs.

-In this article we are going to get brief introduction about the world of Hadoop and its Ecosystem.
-With Hadoop Ecosystem there are tons of commercial as well as open source products which are widely used to make Hadoop laymen-accessible and more usable.
-Here we are going to discuss about some specific components which gives core functionality and speed to Hadoop.
+In this article, we are going to get a brief introduction to the world of Hadoop and its Ecosystem.
+With the Hadoop Ecosystem, there are tons of commercial as well as open-source products that are widely used to make Hadoop laymen accessible and more usable.
+Here we are going to discuss some specific components that give core functionality and speed to Hadoop.

 HDFS – Hadoop Distributed File System

-When file size grows from GBs to TBs, we need some concrete system who can manage this entire file.
-As we all know, that database can be distributed over multiple servers, as the same way when multiple file size increased, a single machine cant process that files, we need distributed file system (who manage storage across network).
-HDFS is specially designed to store huge amount of file size where operations are write once and read multiple times are done.
-For Low Latency data access, HDFS is not a good option, as there are lots of small file included in operation for the update purpose.
+When file size grows from GBs to TBs, we need some concrete system that can manage this entire file.
+As we all know, a database can be distributed over multiple servers, in the same way when multiple file sizes increase, a single machine can’t process those files, we need a distributed file system (that manages storage across the network).
+HDFS is specially designed to store huge amounts of file sizes where operations are written once and read multiple times.
+For Latency data access, HDFS is not a good option, as there are lots of small files included in operation for the update purpose.

 Map Reduce

-Map Reduce is uses to process highly distributable issues where so many computers are collectively used (known as cluster).
-In terms of programming, there are two functions which are most common in Map Reduce.
+Map Reduce is used to process highly distributable issues where so many computers are collectively used (known as a cluster).
+In terms of programming, two functions are most common in Map Reduce.

 1) Map